textpattern/textpattern.github.io/tags/search-input.md

 Other tags used: "site_url":http://docs.textpattern.io/tags/site-url.

-p(alert-block information).
-Textpattern will use a user defined form named @search_results@, or an internally defined default form if no search result form is defined by you.
+Note: Textpattern will use a user defined form named `search_results`, or an internally defined default form if no search result form is defined by you.
+{: .alert-block .information}

 ## Genealogy